 - Their academic areas to determine if there are any gaps present that may be due to inattention or may be causing inattention.

-All students have a certain level of inattention and restlessness.
+Everyone has a certain level of inattention and restlessness.
 We look for behaviors that are outside that normal range.

 We also send surveys to parents and teachers looking at anxiety and depression.